Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Food allergies are one of the most common chronic diseases in dogs.
+Food allergies are a type of allergy that can affect dogs, causing chronic skin and digestive signs.
 Some breeds are more prone to food allergies than others, but any dog can be affected.
-When a dog has food allergies, their immune system reacts to the proteins in their food like a foreign invader, producing antibodies and an immune response to a normally tolerated food.
+When a dog has a food allergy, their immune system overreacts to a certain food ingredient in their diet, typically a protein, called allergen.
+The body recognizes this ingredient as a foreign invader, producing antibodies and an immune response to an otherwise normally tolerated food.

 divider-dog paw